-Non-compliance with IRB guidelines is a violation of UNI’s Federal Wide Assurance (FWA00002159) and federal regulations for the protection of human participants.
-Any incident of serious or continuing non-compliance with IRB guidelines must be reported to the IRB Administrator or the Chair of the IRB immediately.
-Incidents of non-compliance must be reported both to ensure the protection of the rights of human participants and to uphold UNI’s Assurance to the federal government.
+Non-compliance with IRB guidelines is a violation of university policy and, in some circumstances, of UNI’s Federalwide Assurance (FWA00002159) and federal regulations for the protection of human participants.
+Any incident of serious or continuing non-compliance with IRB policies and procedures must be reported to the IRB Administrator or the Chair of the IRB immediately.
+Incidents of non-compliance must be reported both to ensure the protection of the rights of human participants and to uphold UNI’s assurance to the federal government.

-Non-compliance is defined as significant failure by an investigator to abide by Federal, State, or University regulations governing the protection of human participants in research, including the requirements or determinations of the IRB.
+Non-compliance is defined as significant failure by an investigator to abide by federal or state regulations or university policy governing the protection of human participants in research, including the requirements or determinations of the IRB.

 - beginning or continuing more than minimal risk research without IRB approval;